Add some spice to your life with these curry recipes!

-Gluten-free, dairy-free, and meat-free, it’s a vegan dish full of Indian spices.
+Gluten-free, dairy-free, and meat-free, it’s a vegan curry full of Indian spices.

-Add everything to one pot and let the cauliflower cook until tender.
+Add everything to a skillet and let the cauliflower cook until tender.

 You’re about to find out just how great a neutral ingredient like cauliflower can be.

-An easy chana masala?
+An easy chickpea curry?
 Don’t mind if I do!

-All you need is 30 minutes and one pot.
+All you need for this vegan curry is 30 minutes and a skillet.
 Well, that and a slew of ingredients like chickpeas, canned tomatoes, and chana masala.